tensorone logo

 • Multi-modal handoffs

-• Graceful degradation with fallback logic
+• Graceful degradation via fallback logic

 Agent2Agent (A2A) Protocol

-• Goal-alignment through negotiation
+• Goal alignment through negotiation

-• Hierarchical conversations
+• Hierarchical dialogue and escalation

 Graphs and Finite State Machines